Register Interest

 Vetting will be reviewed at regular points in your career.

 Our recruitment officers are here to support you through the vetting process and answer any questions.
-They may ask you to clarify information you have provided or request additional information.
+They may ask you to clarify the information you have provided or request additional information.
+Or they can talk to you about how the information you provide during the vetting process, will be recorded.

 If there are any changes in your personal circumstances related to information provided as part of the vetting process, it is your responsibility to highlight these to the force you have applied to and your recruitment officer as soon as possible.